yduan13/NGIAB-CloudInfra/README.md

 and copy the path

 ```
-where <path> is the localtion of NextGen folder.
+where <path> is the location of NextGen folder.

 - The script sets the entered directory as the `HOST_DATA_PATH` variable and uses it to find all the catchment, nexus, and realization files using the `find` command.
 - Next, the user is asked whether to run NextGen or exit.
-If `run_NextGen` is selected, the script pulls the related image from the awiciroh Dockerhub, based on the local machine's architecture:
+If `run_NextGen` is selected, the script pulls the related image from the awiciroh DockerHub, based on the local machine's architecture:
 ```
 For Mac (arm architecture), it pulls awiciroh/ciroh-ngen-image:latest-arm.
 For x86 machines, it pulls awiciroh/ciroh-ngen-image:latest-x86.